-Here, you customize a character with an in-depth character creation screen.
-Then, you enter a massive open-world where you can combat, chop trees, fish, cook, pursue quests, slay monsters, and go to PvP wars.
+Black Desert Online is an action-adventure MMORPG focusing on combat, life skills, and sandbox mechanics.
+You customize a character with an in-depth character creation screen and enter a massive open-world where you can combat, chop trees, fish, cook, pursue quests, slay monsters, and go to PvP wars.

 Combat is fast-paced and akin to a single-player action-adventure game.
 You dodge, aim, and use your skills with a strategy on a combat system that requires player skill.
 However, you have to choose a class, so your abilities are bound to your initial pick.

 Lastly, you can have a personal stable and a house.
 With the alchemy system, you can easily craft and create potions in your home.
 However, you can’t trade with other players, only with NPCs – it’s still a complex system, as it includes transporting your goods from one city to another.

 - Platform: Windows